danielserranoh/sandbox/readme.md

 + Install OSX Server from Apple´s App Store
 + Launch OSX Server
 + Activate the Websites and create the Default Server Website for both the 80 and 443 ports
++ Tick the php checkbox
 + Create a Github folder under User/Github
 + Create a Sites folder to store all the dev websites there -> User/Github/Sites
-+ Go to *Terminal* to Link the DEVENV in the local user instead the admin:
++ Go to *Terminal* to Link the DEVENV in the local user instead the admin and paste:

-  Paste:
   ``javascript
   ln -s /Users/danish/Github/Sites /Library/Server/Web/Data/Sites/Default/
   ``